 Yes, it's reminiscent of Vader, but it's very distinct at the same time.

 This movie was, all in all, a welcome return to the feel of the original trilogy and I cannot wait to see where they take these new characters (both story-wise and design-wise).

-And so, with Kylo's design we bring to an end this brief series of articles about Episode VII.
-I hope that you've enjoyed it, and I promise that towards mid-January I will go back to writing long, fleshed-out articles.
+And so, with Kylo's design, I bring to an end this brief series of articles about Episode VII.
+I hope that you've enjoyed it, and I promise that towards mid-January I will go back to writing long fleshed-out articles.

 Happy New Year!